AdaRoseCannon/adarosecannon.github.io/_posts/2018-06-15-isomorphic-es-modules.md

 ---
 layout: post
 title: "Isomorphic ES Modules"
 description: "Earlier I demonstrated how to build a Single Page App which shares templates with the Server Side Code.
-(See the video below.)"
+We share the web app’s templates to enable the first page load to be pre-rendered on the server.
+This practice lets Web Apps start faster and be more resilient to network failure."
 categories: Blog
 author: Ada Rose Cannon
-star: 0
+star: 1
 ---

 # Isomorphic ES Modules